LIME-ESA/lime_tbx/docs/content/analysis.md

 - **FR105**: The user must be able to simulate lunar observations for an ESA satellite.
 - **FR106**: Allow users to choose which SRF are simulations running with (**FR103**).
 - **FR107**: Allow users to simulate series of lunar observations, where not only the time varies.
+- **FR108**: Allow users to simulate lunar observation using a user-defined satellite.

 #### Non Functional Requirements (NFR)